uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 ## Job Runner

 Queued jobs (such as SFTP issues manually reviewed and queued) will not be processed until the job runner is executed.
-You will want to ensure at least one process is watching each type of job, and one process is watching the page review folder for issues ready to be queued up for derivatives.

-A simple approach to run everything needed is as follows:
+The best way to run jobs is via the "watchall" subcommand:

     ./bin/run-jobs -c ./settings watchall